To add a resource to our site, please contact [email protected] and reference ‘resources.’

 Technology Futures, Inc. offers technology forecasting guides and technology forecasts.

 Disclaimer: The brief descriptions were provided by the developers.
-The fact that programs are listed does not imply that they are endorsed by the IIF.
+The fact that programs are listed does not imply endorsement by the IIF.